-- Medical and manual handling equipment (eg slings) used on people with confirmed or suspected coronavirus (COVID-19) infections should be dedicated and remain in rooms, or cleaned and disinfected after each use as per DHHS Infection prevention and control guidelines.
+- Medical and manual handling equipment (eg slings) used on people with confirmed or suspected coronavirus (COVID-19) infections should be dedicated and remain in rooms, or cleaned and disinfected after each use as per DH Infection prevention and control guidelines.

 - Consistently applying physical distancing measures in all workplace settings, including clinical and non-clinical settings, during handovers, outreach, home visits and welfare checks.

 - Splitting teams for critical functions, where remote work is not possible.